 We're back with our series Inside Atlanta—each week, we sit down with influential locals to talk about what Atlanta means to them.
-Today we’re chatting with Chip Grabow, the founder of Decatur-based craft coffee company, Radio Roasters.
+Today we’re chatting with Chip Grabow, the founder of Decatur-based craft coffee company, Radio Roasters, based on one of the city's most walkable neighborhoods.
 You may have heard Grabow on NPR back in the day, or familiar with his other work on CNN and other networks.
 After hopping from Washington DC to Los Angeles to Portland, Oregon Grabow and his wife planted roots in Atlanta.
-After noticing a void in the craft coffee scene he decided to step up to the plate and got to roasting and brewing his own beans.

 I live in...
 “Decatur .
 We moved from Portland, Oregon, several years ago, and Decatur felt like the closest approximation to PDX that we could find in ATL.
 It's a very walkable area, near mass transit, and Decatur's amazing restaurants.
 There are so many really great food options and craft breweries: Kimball House, The Pinewood, Three Taverns (…) etc.”